 First, take a minute to claim your Google My Business listing.
 You’ll want to list as much information as you can—start with your opening hours, phone number, address, business type and website address.
 If anyone has asked any questions about your business, take a minute to answer them.

-Once you’ve got your Google My Business account set up, you can place local inventory ads through Google.
+You can also place local inventory ads through Pointy, a part of Google.
 Local inventory ads use your inventory to advertise to shoppers near you searching for the products you carry.

 To keep customers on your site once they’ve visited, make sure you’re using a theme that helps, not hinders, your brand.
 You want to impress them with high quality images, a clean layout and clear navigation.